drewgolden/balena-ads-b/README.md

 			             <'

 </pre>
- 15. Wait a few moments while the Docker containers are deployed and installed on your Raspberry Pi.
+ 15. Wait a few moments while the Docker containers are deployed and installed on your device.
 The groundwork is now done – good job!

 ## Part 3 – Configure FlightAware